brad-hof/nba-home-crowd-travel/README.md

 ## Summary
 The trends in the final output prove the classic NBA wisdom: **home crowds matter, and travel hurts**.

-Overall, this project definitely strengthened my practical skills in the end-to-end sports analytics process.
+Overall, this project strengthened my practical skills in the end-to-end sports analytics process.
 It was great experience cleaning and feature-engineering large game-level data (pandas, derived metrics such as Haversine travel distance and quantile bins for attendance/travel), designing multi-view interactive dashboards that support both league-wide patterns and team-level exploration (Plotly Express + ipywidgets), and choosing visualization types that match specific analytical questions.

 ## Insights